-Sadly, in just 3 days, we have already reached the maximum capacity of households that we will be able to serve with the initial $11 million in contributions collected for this initiative.
-As a result, Sacred Heart Community Service is no longer accepting applications for financial assistance.
+Sadly, within 3 days of launching this initiative, we reached the maximum capacity of households that we will be able to serve with the initial $11 million in contributions collected for this initiative.

-Eligible households can add their names to an Interest List; and if additional funds become available, these households will be contacted to complete an application.
+While Sacred Heart Community Service is not currently accepting new applications for financial assistance, eligible households can add their names to an Interest List.
 For more information on eligibility criteria and to add your name to the Interest List, please visit: https://sacredheartcs.org/covid19/.